Updated: Mar 18

 Typical depreciation curve and market considerations for buying a car.

-Note: since the pandemic, the depreciation curve has been impacted by the supply chain and other market forces.
-Many car professionals believe that in the future, these curves will return to this shape.
+Note: since the pandemic, the traditional shape of the car depreciation curve has been impacted by the supply chain and other market forces.
+Many car professionals believe that in the future, these curves will return to the shape discussed in this article.
+More importantly, most auto lenders pricing and credit policies assume the traditional depreciation curve shape.
 Thus, the approach in this article remains consistent with making the best car-buying decision.
 Especially, since the car buying process involves a prediction of future market forces.
 Intuitively, car depreciation makes sense.
 A car has many moving mechanical parts, faces many risks, becomes obsolete, and suffers regular wear and tear.
 Unless a car has some unusual investment value, the underlying value of the car must decline as it ages.

 The “Here” on the graph is known as the inflection point.
 This is the point that value deceleration slows to where car values decrease at a decreasing rate.
 (In math language, this is where the second derivative of the estimated curve is about 1.)
 This is a good model vintage to consider buying.